metavoiceio/metavoice-src/README.md

 - [@liusongxiang](https://github.com/liusongxiang/ppg-vc/blob/main/speaker_encoder/inference.py) for speaker encoder implementation.
 - [@karpathy](https://github.com/karpathy/nanoGPT) for NanoGPT which our inference implementation is based on.
 - [@Rikorose](https://github.com/Rikorose) for DeepFilterNet.

+Apologies in advance if we've missed anyone out.
+Please let us know if we have.